hitpoint6/Post-and-Comment-Microservice/README.md

 ### Post and Comment Microservice

-An app that allows to post posts, add comments to the posts, add moderation to the comments.
-The monolith version could be very simple to implment.
-This microservice version is more complicated with following services:
+This is the microservice version of what would be a very simple post posts and comments app if built in a monolith way.

+## Services:

-    - Post Service: creates a post
+    - Post Service: Create a post
-    - Comment Service: creates or updated a comment
+    - Comment Service: Create or update a comment for a post
-    - Query Service: stores created and updated posts and comments for frontend query
+    - Query Service: Read all the posts and their comments
-    - Event Bus: receives events and send to all services.
-Implemented in express for education purpose
-    - Moderation Service: updates the status of created event
+    - Moderation Service: Update the status of a comment: pending, rejected, approved

-Each service has its own persistent storage.
-It is stored in memory here for simplification.
+Each service has its own persistent storage in memory for simplification.

+Event Bus receives events and send to all services, each service can then choose their intersted events to process.
+The Event Bus is implemented in express for learning purpose.

+`npm start` to start services.

-Flow for comment moderation:
+## Flow for comment moderation:

-    - Comment Service creates a new comment with status pending moderation and sends to the bus
+    - Comment Service creates a new comment with status pending moderation and sends to the Event Bus
-    - Query Service and Moderation Service receives the new comment.
-Query service serves to the frontend.
+    - Query Service receives the comment and serves to fontend as pending moderation.
-    - Moderation Service updates the status and sends to the bus.
-The comment service receives the event and sends back to the bus.
+    - Moderation Service updates the status according to a critieria like: Does the comment contains the word "orange".
+Then it sends the CommentModerated Event to the event bus.
+The comment service receives the event, update the comment status, then sends CommentUpdated event back to the bus.
-    - The Query Service receives the updated comment and serves to the frontend.
+    - The Query Service receives the CommentUpdated event, updates its data and serves to the frontend.

-Stack:
+## Stack:

     - Express
     - React